 Either way, fruits and vegetables are still seen as much healthier food to eat.
 They’re naturally lower in fat and salt than meat, and contain only natural sugar.
 Eating more fruit and veg is generally seen as a good thing.
 In the UK and other countries, there’s been a massive push for people, whatever their dietary choice, to eat at least 5 portions of fruit and veg a day.

 Some suggest that being on a flexitarian diet may be better for your health than vegetarianism or other plant-based diets.
 This is because plant-based proteins aren’t “complete” like those you would find in meat.
 We need the have an intake of the full range of proteins to stay healthy, meaning a fully vegetarian diet or vegan diet makes it difficult to ensure this.
 By eating meat now and again, you’re not missing out on the proteins your body needs.

 Reason #4: Weight Loss

 When it comes to wanting to lose weight, a flexitarian diet is actually a viable option.
 US News, who comprehensively rank popular diets each year, rates a flexitarian diet as 3rd best diet in the world.
 Its research shows that flexitarians are 15% slimmer than meat eaters, and their life expectancy is 3.5 years longer on average.

 Reason #5: Money

 Food prices are rising around the world.
-During 2017 alone they rose a total of 8%, with dairy and meat contributing the most to this rise.
+But vegetables are still generally cheaper than meat.
 So not only is switching to a more plant-based meal plan healthier, but it’s also easier on your bank balance.